spackman/sysbio_RNA_controllers/README.md

 References for the activation energies are taken from:

 Becskei, A.; Rahaman, S. The Life and Death of RNA across Temperatures.
 Computational and Structural Biotechnology Journal 2022, 20, 4325–4336. https://doi.org/10.1016/j.csbj.2022.08.008.

+# GAME PLAN
+Here's the plan for Tuesday:
+1) Write a function that returns the solution to each controller architecture ODEs over time.
+We will simulate over 10 hours to reproduce the time based solution in Figure 1.
+The resulting equations will take the temperature and initial concentrations as inputs.
+2) Draft analysis code to compute the steady state error given the time series.
+This code will also make standardized plots.